gedbac/class4js/readme.md

 ### Enum

-__enum__ keyword acan be used to set up collections of named integer constants.
+__enum__ keyword can be used to set up collections of named integer constants.

     $enum(fields:Object): Object